Frequently Asked Questions

 A: Religious organizations are not prohibited from applying for a Buckingham Pillar Grant, though the organization must be seeking funding that is not focused on advancing the needs of only a particular faith tradition.
 Instead, the grant needs to support wider community programming that is open to persons of all faiths.

-A: Interested applicants must fill in the customizable fields on the PDF document located for download at on the Pillar Grants web page.
+A: Interested applicants must fill in the customizable fields on the PDF document located for download on the Pillar Grants web page.
 Handwritten or otherwise altered document formats will not be accepted.
-Once completed, follow these instructions for submitting an electronic copy of the application to firstname.lastname@example.org.
+Once completed, please email your application and any documentation to email@example.com.

 A: Recipients will be contacted by phone, and a list will be posted on our website, Buckinghamadvisor.com, by mid-December each year.